 Skills, knowledge, abilities, interests

 No offer is made without a successful interview.
-See the application process page for more information.
+Interviews will be conducted online.

 Returning to education

 We are pleased to consider applications from non-traditional applicants, but would ask that you contact the Admissions Office for advice on suitability for a potential application.

 Overseas applicants are welcome to apply providing they meet the academic entry standard.
 If you are unsure whether your qualifications meet this standard, please contact the School of Medical Sciences Admissions Office.